Here are some helpful questions to ask your child's doctor.

 - If my child is still taking the medicine once we go home, how long should my child continue taking it?
 When should I see an improvement?

-- Is the medicine safe to give with other medicines or dietary supplements?
+- What are the side effects?
+What do I do if they my child has them?
+Is the medicine safe to give with other medicines or dietary supplements?
 What food, drink or activities should my child avoid while taking the medicine?

-- Who do I call if I have questions about the medicine?
+- Whom do I call if I have questions about the medicine?

 - Are there any support groups where I can connect with other parents?